Biography of Edmond Halley

 Timeline of Edmond Halley:

-1676: Halley left for the British Island of St. Helena to make the first catalogue of the stars in the Southern hemisphere.
+1676: Halley leaves for the British Island of St. Helena to make the first catalogue of the stars in the Southern hemisphere.

-1680: He visited Paris observing comets and their orbits which led him to successfully predict the return of one seen in 1583.
+1680: He visits Paris observing comets and their orbits which leads him to successfully predict the return of one seen in 1583.
 This became known as Halley’s comet.
 He was the first also to observe the transit of Mercury.

 1683: He works on magnetic variations and the barometric pressure of the air on earth at various heights above sea level.
 (Based on the theories of Robert Boyle).

-1686: Studied the Trade Winds and also monsoons.
+1686: He studies the Trade Winds and also monsoons.

-1687: Edmond Halley encouraged Isaac Newton to write “Principia Mathematica” and organised and paid for the publication himself.
+1687: Edmond Halley encourages Isaac Newton to write “Principia Mathematica” and organises and pays for the publication himself.

 1693: With the Publication of his “Breslau Table of Mortality” he is the first to organise fully the basis of life assurance and annuities.

 1701: All Halley ‘s work on magnetism and the sea culminated in the first publication of his magnetic sea chart.
 He was the first person to use isometric representation in his map making.

-1703: He was appointed Savilian Professor of Geometry at Oxford University.
+1703: He is appointed Savilian Professor of Geometry at Oxford University.
 He builds an observatory on the roof of his house.

-1715: Edmond Halley successfully predicted the path of totality of the solar eclipse.
+1715: He successfully predicts the path of totality of the solar eclipse.
 This work leads him on to the motions of other stars.

 1720: Edmond Halley is appointed Astronomer Royal.